 To speed things up, I created a new command:

-insert-size has some nice advantages over picard as well.
+insert-size has some nice advantages over picard.
 The output is a lot more interpretable and parsable than standard picard output.

-You can also output the distribution of insert-sizes by count by using the
+You can also output the distribution of insert-sizes by count by specifying the